vnimrod/buzz-social-app/README.md

 # Buzz-social-network-app

-## Social network app where you can share your buzz with other friends,.
+## Social network app where you can share your buzz with other friends./